jrenaud90/TidalPy/README.md

 **TidalPy is intended to be a...**
 * Black Box (referred to as "*OOP* scheme" for `Object-Oriented Programming` throughout the documentation)
-    * TidalPy serves as simple to install (cross-platform) and, hopefully, simple to use package that non-experts (to tides and planetary interiors) can pick up and use quickly.
+    * TidalPy serves as simple to install (cross-platform) and, hopefully, simple to use package that users can pick up and hit the ground running.
     * The OOP scheme performs many calculations with very little input from the user.
-The major drawbacks are peformance (in some situations) and that assumptions have been made that are opaque to the user without some digging.
+The major drawbacks are performance (in some situations) and that assumptions have been made that are opaque to the user without some digging.
 * Tool Box (referred to as "*Functional* scheme")
     * TidalPy also contains many efficient functions to perform calculations relevant to tides and thermal-orbital coupling.
 These can be quickly imported and used in a custom script by a more experienced user.
         * In general, the functional scheme will have much higher performance, flexibility, and extensibility than OOP.
-It also ensures that assumptions in the various models are made clear to the use.
+It also generally makes assumptions more visible to the user.

 *Once you are comfortable with TidalPy, it is usually a good idea to mix the two schemes: take some aspects of OOP that you don't want to deal with and build on them with some of TidalPy's or your own functions and code.*

 ### Limitations

 The major limitations of the current version of TidalPy are...
-* The interiors of planets are treated as 0-dimensional layers.
-Multiple layers are allowed, but a multi-shell dissipation approach has not been implemented.
-* Effects caused by compressibility are not considered.
+* A multilayer model has now been implemented, but it is not currently part of the OOP scheme.
 * Chemical and phase changes within a planet's layers have not yet been implemented.

 ### Related Software